stablemarkets/personal_site/content/author/admin/_index.md

 +++

-I am an incoming Assistant Professor of Biostaistics (tenure-track) at Brown University's [Department of Biostatistics](https://www.brown.edu/academics/public-health/biostats/home), starting July 1 2021.I received my PhD in Biostatistics from the University of Pennsylvania.
+I am an incoming Assistant Professor of Biostaistics (tenure-track) at Brown University's [Department of Biostatistics](https://www.brown.edu/academics/public-health/biostats/home), starting July 1, 2021.

 My methodological research centers around developing nonparametric Bayesian methods for flexibly estimating causal effects with observational data.
 This involves, among other things, devising priors over high-dimensional model spaces and constructing MCMC methods for efficient posterior computation.
-Though broadly applicable, these methodological interests are particularly motivated by applied problems in health economics and, more recently, statistical complexities in oncology research.
+Though broadly applicable, these methodological interests are motivated by applied problems in health economics and, more recently, statistical challenges in oncology research.

+I received my PhD in Biostatistics from the University of Pennsylvania under supervision of Jason Roy and Nandita Mitra.
+Before starting my PhD I was a Senior Analyst at [Analysis Group's HEOR team](https://www.analysisgroup.com/practices/health-care/health-economics-and--outcomes-research-heor/).
 Here you will find a link to my full CV and a selection of some past and current research work.
 I sometimes blog about statistics, bayesian methods, computation/MCMC, and other things I happen to stumble upon during research.
 These posts are syndicated on [R-bloggers](https://www.r-bloggers.com/).